MirandaHuallpa/MirandaHuallpa/README.md

   tools: [Git, MySQL, SQL]
 }
 ```
+I'm a Full Stack developer.
+Right now I'm searching my first job at the IT world.

 <h6> A different language is a different vision of life.
 I'd like to know you more.
 So just say Hi!! </h6>
 ---